gauzinge/SPS_June15_HowTo/README.md

 In the fields labelled "Destination file" and "New DAQ format file" enter the following filepath / name:

-        Destination file: /mnt/2tb/Data/runxxx.raw
+        Destination file: /cmsuptrackernas/raw/runxxx.raw
-        New DAQ format file: /mnt/2tb/Data/runxxx.daq
+        New DAQ format file: /cmsuptrackernas/DaqData/runxxx.daq

 where xxx is the TLU run number read from the EUDAQ run control.

-Then, in the "Number of Acquisitions" field enter the number of events you would like to record / 1000. (i.e. 400 for 400k Events - the default packet size for our DAQ is 1000).
+Then, in the "Number of Acquisitions" field enter the number of events you would like to record / 1000. (i.e. 400 for 400k Events - the default packet size for our DAQ is 999 which is 1000 in reality as it is zero-indexed).

 Click the "Conditions Data" field and fill the fields for HighVoltage, Angle and in the third, enter the current threshold in decimal, then click OK.